Skip to main content

 Students who wish to go straight into the workplace can opt to do a Practical Journalism Project module while they work, in lieu of a dissertation.
 This module includes a piece of academic research as well as a portfolio of journalism produced as a working journalist.
 You will also be asked to reflect on your practice, considering how you can learn from your experience and develop as a journalist.
 This module takes place between May and September, after core teaching has finished.

-All students on the MA Journalism course study Teeline shorthand, and the module is also available to those studying MA Magazine Journalism.
+Students on the MA Journalism course may study Teeline shorthand.
 Shorthand is an extremely useful skill for journalists, and one prized by employers: it generates trust with interviewees and increases the speed and efficiency of reporting.
 You will be taught Teeline, which uses written outlines derived from consonants, by a teacher of longstanding experience; the aim is to reach a speed of 100 words per minute (wpm) by the end of the course.

 Shorthand exams at 60, 80 and 100 wpm, count towards the NCTJ diploma.

-The practices of fashion journalism will be placed in a context throughout the module.
-Through a series of lectures and in-class discussions students will gain insight into the fashion industry and how it works: the designers, brands, seasons and how clothes are made.
-They will acquire an appreciation of the fashion industry's relationship with the media, the role and function of fashion PR, and the historical, cultural and global economic issues which fashion journalists must understand.
+The practices of each area of specialist journalism will be placed in a context throughout the module.
+Through a series of lectures and in-class discussions students will gain insight into each specialism and how it works.
+They will acquire an appreciation of the historical, cultural, global and economic issues which specialist journalists must understand.
 The module prepares students to pursue jobs within specialist beats upon graduation.

 There are always interesting activities taking place at Kingston and exciting opportunities to take advantage of.
 The Journalism department holds lunchtime lectures every Wednesday, delivered by accomplished professionals in their fields.
 Recent guest speakers include: